 Associate Professor

-Dr. Pepino advances the understanding of the effects of taste perception on ingestive behavior and nutrient metabolism.
-She investigates bariatric surgery-induced weight loss on flavor perception, eating and drinking, and the effects of consuming low calorie sweeteners on taste preference and blood sugar balance.
+Dr. Pepino’s research advances our understanding of how flavor perception influences ingestive behavior and nutrient metabolism.
+She investigates how bariatric surgery-induced weight loss affects flavor perception, eating, and drinking and how these changes alter the body’s handling of alcohol and our subjective experience of it.

 Professor